 The choice between LLC and trust depends on individual situations.
 LLCs are better at protecting business assets from creditors and legal liability.
 Trusts can handle many types of assets and are better at avoiding probate and reducing estate taxes.
 In some cases, both an LLC and a trust may be the best way to manage the estate.

 LLCs and trusts are two legal vehicles used for managing assets and protecting them from liability and taxation.
 LLCs are a type of business entity that shields owners from liability for business debts and avoids double taxation while providing for a flexible structure to manage the business.
 Trusts are used as repositories for assets that will be distributed to beneficiaries after the death of the original owner.
 Trusts help people avoid the time-consuming probate process while minimizing estate taxes.
+A comprehensive estate plan often entails the comprehensive use of both LLCs and trusts, which can be modified or dissolved at any time by the owner or owners.

 Tips on Estate Planning